STATE DIVISION I BASEBALL ROUNDUP

 SUN BELT

-Aggressive baserunning in the seventh inning lifted the University of Arkansas at Little Rock to a victory over South Alabama at Gary Hogan Field in Little Rock.
+Cory Wood's base hit in the seventh inning scored Parker Chavers with the game's only run in Coastal Carolina's victory over the University of Arkansas at Little Rock on Sunday at Spring Brooks Field in Conway, S.C.

-With one out, Marcus Ragan reached on a fielder’s choice and Chase Coker advanced to third.
-After Ragan stole second, Coker stole home to give the Trojans a 4-3 lead.
-The ball got away from South Alabama catcher Carter Perkins on the play, allowing Ragan to come across to make it 5-3.

-After South Alabama closed to 5-4 on a home run by Travis Swaggerty, Nick Perez hit a two-run home run in the eighth to make it 7-4.
+Chavers' single came with one out in the seventh off reliever Donavain Buck, who relieved starter Aaron Funk, who held Coastal Carolina scoreless through 6 innings while allowing 5 hits, striking out 6 and walking 2.
+Chavers moved to second on Keaton Weisz's single before scoring on Wood's hit.

 SOUTHLAND